sudosandwich/popts/readme.md

 * requires a modern compiler, e.g. ranged for loops and `<chrono>` should be available
 * consistent program state even after errors
 * simple to use
-* consistent use of vocabluary
+* consistent use of vocabulary

 ## Example